- Having your Mac run slower after an update can make you angry in time, but these fixes could help.

-- If you want to have detailed information accessible at any point in time, don't forget to bookmark our Mac page.
+- If you want to have detailed information accessible any time, don't forget to bookmark our Mac page.

-What to do if MacBook Pro is slow after an update?
+What can I do if MacBook Pro is slow after an update?

 - Go to the Apple menu and choose System Preferences.

 - Navigate to the Software Update section.

 - Click the Update Now button to download the available updates.

 After updating your system, check if the problem is still there.